ywu666/Collaborative-data-labelling/README.md

 ENVIRONMENT FILES:
 - Put the environment files (.env) within the /app and the /backend directories
-- App environment file should contain the following "REACT_APP_API_URL='<URL FOR BACKEND API>'"
+- App environment file should contain the following "REACT_APP_API_URL='URL FOR BACKEND API'"
-- Backend environment file should contain the following "ATLAS_URI='<URL FOR MONGODB ATLAS>'"
+- Backend environment file should contain the following "ATLAS_URI='URL FOR MONGODB DATABASE'"
 - Please contact cche381@aucklanduni.ac.nz for the environment files required to run the project if you are having trouble

 TO RUN (DOCKER):